Shoulder pain is a very common presentation. The first important differential is to work out where the pain is arising from:

 - The cervical spine

-- Pain arising from the C5 nerve root can cause pain that appears to originate form the shoulder – almost all shoulder structure are innervated by this nerve root
+- Pain arising from the C5 nerve root can cause pain that appears to originate form the shoulder – almost all shoulder structures are innervated by this nerve root

 - The AC joint